jerng/studies/web-component-studies/README.md

         `Elements` in a *shadow tree* ], from the [ rendered `Elements` their *light tree* ].  )

+#### 3.2.2.
+Ordinary *Roots* vs. *Shadow-including Roots*

+-   `Nodes` have a `.getRootNode` method.

+-   By default ( when called with no arguments ), or when called with the argument `{ composed: false }`, a `Node`'s `.getRootNode` method returns the *root* `Node` of the `Node`'s *node tree*.

+    -   For a node, N, `N.getRootNode( { composed : false } )` returns the result of
+        following `N.parentNode`, recursively,

+        -   until the first instance of an ancestor node, R, is encountered, where `R.parentNode=null`.

+    -   >SPECIFICATION : If an [ object's parent ] is null, the [ object's root ]
+        is [ itself ]; otherwise, the [ object's root ], is the [ object's
+        parent's root ].

+    -   >( The DOM spec neither recommends, nor recommends against, the use of the terms "shadow-excluding roots", "uncomposed root", "simple roots", or "ordinary roots" to be used in opposition to the spec-recommended term *shadow-including root*. )

+-   When called with the argument `{ composed : true }`, a `Node`'s `.getRootNode`
+    method returns the *shadow-including root* node of the `Node`'s *node tree*.

+    -   For a node, N, `N.getRootNode( { composed : true } )` results from
+        following `N.parentNode`, recursively,

+        -   whereas as each instance of an ancestor node, SR, is encountered, where `SR.parentNode=null` and SR is a `ShadowRoot`, instead check `SR.host.parentNode`,

+        -   until the first instance of an ancestor node, R, is encountered, where `R.parentNode=null` and R is not a `ShadowRoot`.

+    -   >SPECIFICATION : If an [ object's root ] is a shadow root, the [ object's
+        "shadow-including root" ] is the [ object's root's host's shadow-including root ]; otherwise, the [ object's shadow-including root ] is the [ object's root ].

+    -  > ( The DOM spec neither recommends, nor recommends against, the use of the term "composed root" to be used synonymously with the spec-recommended term *shadow-including root*. )

 #### 3.2.3.
 Discussion of Technology Names related to `ShadowRoot` and *Shadow Hosts*